dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

   * Path to the `info.plist` hidden within the kext
   * ex: `Contents/Info.plist`

+### Emulate

-**Emulate**: Needed for spoofing unsupported CPUs, thankfully both Skylake-X and Cascade Lake-X have the same CPU ID as Xeon W chips which ship in the iMac Pro.
+Needed for spoofing unsupported CPUs, thankfully both Skylake-X and Cascade Lake-X have the same CPU ID as Xeon W chips which ship in the iMac Pro.
 So here we'll leave it blank

+### Block

-**Block**: Blocks kexts from loading.
-Not relevant for us
+Blocks certain kexts from loading.
+Not relevant for us.

+### Patch

-**Patch**: Patches both the kernel and kexts
+Patches both the kernel and kexts.

-**Quirks**:
+### Quirks

 Settings relating to the kernel, for us we'll be enabling `AppleCpuPmCfgLock`, `AppleXcpmCfgLock`, `DisableIOMapper`,  `PanicNoKextDump`, `PowerTimeoutKernelPanic` and `XhciPortLimit`.
 Everything else should be left as default